descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ##### Not easy to use

-* Unlike the consistent direct initialization of the C/C++ core language example, the initialization of function_ref is `bifurcated` among passing it directly as a function argument or using 2 step initialization by first creating a named temporary.
-Direct initialization of function_ref leads to immediate dangling.
+* Unlike the consistent direct initialization of the C/C++ core language example, the initialization of `function_ref` is `bifurcated` among passing it directly as a function argument or using 2 step initialization by first creating a named temporary.
+Direct initialization of function_ref to a variable would be welcomed if the same function_ref is passed to multiple arguments on either the same but more likely different functions.
+This leads to immediate dangling which must be resolved with an additional line of code.
+Getting in the habit of only passing `function_ref` as a argument to a function results in users duplicating lambdas when needed to be used more than once, again needless increasing the volume of code.
+In both the C/C++ core language and the proposed revision, initialization is consistantly the same and safe regardless of whether `function_ref` is first assigned to a variable.
 * Why should a `stateful` lambda even be needed when the signature is compatible?
   * The C/C++ core language example works with a `stateless` lambda.
 By requiring a `stateful` lambda, a new anonymous type gets created which has state.
 That state's lifetime also needs to be managed by the user.
   * By requiring lambda, the user must manually forward the function arguments.
 In the C/C++ core language example, the syntax can get even simpler when the function already exists because in that case the function pointer is passed to the `callback` struct because the function signature is compatible.